cottongin/sopel-modules/README.md

   - ![tsearch demo](https://i.imgur.com/pTovk2p.png)

 Once you have acquired Twitter API keys you can set them in a PM with the bot via `.set twitter.consumer_key <your key>` and `.set twitter.consumer_secret <your secret>`

+### urbandictionary

+This module fetches definitions from Urban Dictionary.
+Use `--worst` to fetch the worst-rated definition.
+If no input/word is provided, will fetch a random word.

 ### wolfram